IMRO – Bulgarian National Movement: Minorities

 In January 2001, the party protested against the government's plans to give agricultural land to poor Romani people.
 In January 2002, it called on the Bulgarian inhabitants not to pay their electricity bills if the state-owned Plovdiv Electricity Company did not collect bills from Stolipinovo, a predominantly Romani neighborhood in Plovdiv, and threatened to organize public protests.
 VMRO-BND supported electricity cuts in Stolipinovo, claiming that Romani people regarded themselves as privileged for not paying for consumption.
 The party threatened it would sue any politician or official who ordered electricity provision to be restored in Stolipinovo.
 Its goals include opposing "Islamic fundamentalism" and the "Turkification" of Bulgarian Muslims.

 VMRO‐BND has been one of the main organizers of local action against ethnic and religious minorities, particularly the Turkish and Romani people, whose protests have often resulted in violence.
 VMRO-BND expresses an antiziganist worldview, proposing a "solution to the problem of unsocialized gypsy groups" in 2019, which included a destruction of Romani ghettoes, penal labour, restriction of social benefits and limiting births of underage Romani.
 It uses a nationalist ideology based on anti-Romani, anti-Turkish, anti-immigrant and anti-Islamic rhetoric.
 Minorities, foreigners and Islam are depicted as threatening Bulgaria.

 It opposes minority rights (especially for Turkish and Romani people) and rights for all religious denominations except for the Bulgarian Orthodox Church.
-Locally, the party's leaders leaders and activists have openly engaged, often together with Orthodox priests, aggressively against non-traditional religious groups, protesting against their activities, forcefully interrupting their gatherings, and banishing them from cities.
+Locally, the party's leaders and activists have openly engaged, often together with Orthodox priests, aggressively against non-traditional religious groups, protesting against their activities, forcefully interrupting their gatherings, and banishing them from cities.
 Leaders of ethnic and religious minorities have described the party as "pro-Nazi".
 VMRO-BND regards the integration of Romani people, refugees and immigrants as a major national security issue.
 The party also perceives Turkish votes in Bulgarian elections as a security issue.

 The party promotes a local version of the Great Replacement conspiracy theory, claiming that by 2050 ethnic Bulgarians will become a minority at the expense of the Romani people.
 VMRO‐BND claims that all major social issues, such as declining education, rising poverty, and criminality, originate from the Romani people in Bulgaria and are tolerated by the political elites at the expense of Bulgarian citizens.
 The party has expanded this narrative by depicting itself as a protector of the "traditional Bulgarian family," thus projecting an image that all social minorities threaten Bulgarian society.
 In 2021, a Romani activist filed a lawsuit against the party due to the anti-Romani material it posted on its website.
 As a result, the party was fined 1,000 leva and forbidden from publishing material on its website that incites hatred against ethnic minorities by Bulgaria's Commission for Protection Against Discrimination on 26 June 2023.